 Parent tip: Learn the basics of AI.
 Actively seek out information about AI to reduce any anxiety or fear about using this new technology.
 Use GenAI yourself or ask a colleague to show you some tips and tricks.
 You’ll also be able to apply your own experiences and observations when you talk to your kids.

 Most teens have definitely heard of AI, whether it’s ChatGPT or My AI on Snapchat.
-What they might not know is that, like anything they put online, anything or any prompt they put into a public AI chatbot can be screenshot, shared and read by a human.
+What they might not know is that, as with anything else they put online, anything or any prompt they put into a public AI chatbot can be captured in a screenshot, shared and read by a human.

 It’s also essential to talk about ethical ways for teens to use the technology for schoolwork and ask about their school’s policies on AI.